-The dual-use telecommunications satellite is intended to provide secure strategic defence communications for the Brazilian Ministry of Defence, and broadband services for the Ministry of Telecommunications, through the National Broadband Plan (PNBL).
+The satellite provides secure strategic defence communications for the Brazilian Ministry of Defence and broadband services for the Ministry of Telecommunications through the National Broadband Plan (PNBL).

-The satellite will be positioned in geostationary orbit at an angle of 75° west and will be operated by Visiona Tecnologia Espacial, a joint venture between Embraer Defense & Security and Telebras Telecomunicaçoes Brasileiras.
-It is expected to enter service in the first quarter of 2017.
+Positioned in geostationary orbit at an angle of 75° west, the satellite is operated by Visiona Tecnologia Espacial, a joint venture between Embraer Defense & Security and Telebras Telecomunicaçoes Brasileiras.

-Visiona Tecnologia Espacial signed a contract with Telebras for R$1.3bn ($570m approximately) for the SGDC satellite programme in November 2013.
+Visiona Tecnologia Espacial signed a R$1.3bn ($570m) contract with Telebras for the SGDC satellite programme in November 2013.

 In December 2013, Thales Alenia Space appointed Visiona Tecnologia Espacial as the prime contractor to build the SGDC satellite and ground segment, as well as oversee orbital positioning and in-orbit tests (IOT).

-As part of the contractual agreement, Thales Alenia Space will also provide complete training and operational support for Brazilian operators, in co-ordination with the Brazilian Space Agency (AEB).
+As part of the contractual agreement, Thales Alenia Space also provided complete training and operational support for Brazilian operators in coordination with the Brazilian Space Agency (AEB).
 The programme also involves national space research institute INPE and the Brazilian Ministry of Defence.

-The SGDC's design was reviewed by the Brazilian Air Force (FAB) in Toulouse, France, and received approval for manufacturing in January 2015.
-Construction of the satellite is scheduled for completion in mid-2016.
+The SGDC’s design was reviewed by the Brazilian Air Force (FAB) in Toulouse, France, and received approval for manufacturing in January 2015.
+Upon completion of construction, the satellite was shipped in February 2017.

 Based on the HTS Spacebus 4000-C3 platform, the SGDC satellite is designed for a life of 15 years.
-It will have a weight of approximately 5,800kg at launch and a payload power of more than 11kW.
+It had a weight of approximately 5,800kg at launch and a payload power of more than 11kW.

-The five X-band transponders will cover all of South America and neighbouring maritime routes.
-The Ka-band payload will offer government strategic data communications and expand broadband services to remote areas in Brazil.
+The five X-band transponders cover all of South America and neighbouring maritime routes.
+The Ka-band payload offers government strategic data communications and expands broadband services to remote areas in Brazil.

-The ground segment consists of nominal and redundant satellite and mission control centres, and is used to perform tests, and control the SGDC satellite and payloads.
+The ground segment consists of nominal and redundant satellite and mission control centres.
+It is used to perform tests and control the SGDC satellite and payloads.